 |

-The heat derived from the combustion of coal is of prime importance and can be
+The heat derived from the combustion of

-reduced by high levels of ash and moisture, or poor utilisation efficiency.
-The net
+ash and moisture, or poor utilisation efficiency.
+The net specific

-specific energy is obtained by subtracting the latent heat of water in the
+energy is obtained by subtracting the latent heat of water in the

 combustion products from the gross specific energy.